sampy23/pyStruct.extension/README.md

 # pyRevit-ext
-Addins aiding  Structural Revit modelling and review using ironpython platform on pyrevit.
+Addins aiding  Structural Revit modelling and review using pyrevit platform on ironpython.

 ## Requirements
 * Revit